nag9s/Ethereum-Notes/metamask.md

 For instance, take example of standard Ethereum Wallet  \( available from ethereum site\).
 Ethereum wallet launches goeth client to connect to ethereum network.
 Same way, any dapp you write needs a node to connect to the ethereum network.

 ![](/assets/dappInfra.png)

+However, it is very expensive interms of resource usage - node needs a lot of memory and bandwidth.
+You may argue that you will start when needed, however, it will add up it to the start up time and synching up the before using the app.

+To avoid this, you could use the app like metamask where it will turn chrome browser to dapp container.
+The only different with the above is, the node will be maintained in metamask servers ....